punchplatform/starters/pyspark/custom_node_python/README.md

 A template hierarchy for setuptools to work out of the box is provided; you are free to change it so as to meet your requirements; just keep in mind that it should follows PEP convention for PEX packaging to work !

+**Note 3**

+For now, you should put your custom python modules in package name *nodes*, like in this example.
+This will enable our kibana plugin to display your custom node in **Punchline Editor**.

 # Quick Start

 Template hierarchy: